-It's finally time to write your book
+It's finally time to start writing

 (no experience needed)

+Have you always wanted to be a writer, but have no idea where to start?
+Or maybe you’ve sat down to write, but nothing came out?
+Are you terrified of the blank page?
+Do you need permission to write rubbish (at first)?
+If so, grab a cup of tea, you’ve come to the right place, and your inner critic can wait outside.
+In this no-fluff, friendly, self-paced course, I’ll show you how to take your first steps into writing, with no deadlines and no pressure.
 By the end of this course, you’ll understand why you don’t need a good idea (or any knowledge of grammar) to get started.
-And you’ll learn three easy-to-learn, powerful tools that you can use over and over again, whether you want to dip your toes, or one day write a novel.
+You’ll learn three easy-to-learn, powerful tools that you can use over and over again, whether you want to dip your toes, or one day write a novel.

 Ever found yourself asking these questions?

-• How do I sit down and write?
+• How do I write?

 • What do I write about?